 Spring Experiences

 How do you know spring has arrived in Rockbridge County?
 Some might say it’s the marquee at Hull’s Drive-In announcing the first double feature of the season.
-Or maybe it’s the flower boxes popping up beside shops in downtown Lexington.
+Others would point to the flower-adorned storefronts in downtown Lexington.
 We say spring has arrived when the scenic countryside boasts new blooms and color bursts forth everywhere.

 Signature Events